WestwoodRobotics/ftc.westwoodrobots.org/src/pages/cad/Lesson-3.md

   To insert a part, first click the "Insert" button at the top left of the screen.
 > Needs Image

-  The "Inserting Parts and Assemblies" window starts on the "Current Document" tab by default, so if you are only trying to import a part or assembly from the document you are currently on, you can skip to [Inserting the Part](###Inserting-the-Part).
+  The "Inserting Parts and Assemblies" window starts on the "Current Document" tab by default, so if you are only trying to import a part or assembly from the document you are currently on, you can skip to [Inserting-the-Part](###Inserting-the-Part).
 If you are trying to insert a part or assembly from the FTC Parts List, go to the "Other Documents" tab.
 > Needs Image

 yadda